AnbalaganD/Foodie/Readme.md

 ### Attachment and Sound

-From iOS 10.0 `User Notification` framework support to customize notification sound and notification can show attachments.
+From iOS 10.0 `UserNotification` framework support to customize notification sound and notification can show attachments.

 __Limitation:__
 * Its support multiple notification but show first attachment only in notification alert.